lightning/bolts/01-messaging.md

     - MUST fail the connection.

 #### Rationale

+There used to be two feature bitfields here, but the first is now ignored.

 This semantic allows both future incompatible changes and future backward compatible changes.
 Bits should generally be assigned in pairs, in order that optional features may later become compulsory.